Murder of Paris Talley: Third trial

 On May 13, 2011, a jury found Arnold guilty of aggravated murder.
 Her attorney had argued that the evidence pointed as much to Talley as it did her, but failed to convince the jury.
 On May 20, Arnold was again sentenced to life in prison without parole, with both the jury and judge rejecting the death penalty option.
 Her attorney said they would appeal the decision.

 In September 2013, Arnold's lawyer requested a new trial in the Second District Court of Appeals, claiming multiple errors were made in her case.
 In December 2013, the 2nd District Court of Appeals affirmed the conviction.
 An appeal regarding her life sentence was made citing constitutional questions about double jeopardy, asking the Ohio Supreme Court to reverse the 2nd District Court of Appeals decision and send the case back to the trial court "for re-sentencing", but in May 2014, the Court decided not to take up the appeal.

+Sentencing

+Arnold is currently incarcerated at the Dayton Correctional Institution in Dayton, Ohio serving her sentence of life without the possibility of parole.